 Dometic reported its net sales for 2022 set an all-time record.
-The Swiss-based company reports its earnings in Krona, and converted over to U.S. dollars the company had $2.9 billion in net sales.
+The Sweden-based global company reports its earnings in Krona, and converted over to U.S. dollars the company had $2.9 billion in net sales.

 For the fourth quarter, the company reported sales of approximately $593.5 million, an 11 percent increase over the previous year.